 AVH map: SA distribution map (external link)

 Erect or ascending perennial herb to 70 cm high.
 Leaves narrowly obovate to oblanceolate, with 4 or more pairs of leaflets, to 15 cm long.
-Leaflets ovate to oblong, the largest to 23 mm long and 13 mm wide; margins deeply lobed or serrate, flat or recurved; upper surface glabrous or sparsely pilose; lower surface sparsely pilose, mostly on veins and margins; stipules linear to triangular.
+Leaflets ovate to oblong, the largest to 23 mm long and 13 mm wide, margins deeply lobed or serrate, flat or recurved with upper surface glabrous or sparsely pilose, lower surface sparsely pilose, mostly on veins and margins, stipules linear to triangular.
 Inflorescence an interrupted cylindric spike, with dark-purple stamens.
 Flowering between July and March.
 Fruits are cylindrical head consisting of numerous seeds.
-Seeds are spiny woody ovoid seed to 4 mm long and 3 mm wide excluding the spines, covered in fine hairs.
+Seeds are spiny, woody, ovoid to 5 mm long and 3 mm wide excluding the spines, covered in fine hairs.
 Spines unequal in length.

 Seed collection and propagation